 We hit the ocean expecting the worst, but hey, not so bad, at least as compared to the day from hell before.
-We had to dodge islands along the way, but the skies were perfectly clear, so no big deal.
+We had to weave through some islands along the way, but the skies were perfectly clear so no big deal.

 In fact, things looked so nice when we reached the entrance to Sheet Harbor that we figured maybe we could go a little farther.
 There’s a speck on the charts for Abriel Fisheries, let’s see if they have a wharf we can tie on for the night.
 Yup, no power or water but they’ll fit us in somewhere.
 Ok, let’s keep going.
 The water is beautiful, and even though a zillion islands and shoals block our path, we can see them well in time to avoid them.

 When we reached the turn up to the fishery wharf, our unjustified confidence was back.
-Screw it, let’s go another six hours to Halifax.
+Screw it, let’s go another 6 hours to Halifax.
 Call the marina guy and tell him we’ve changed our minds again.
 We knew those clowns who forecasted big waves couldn’t be right twice in a row.
-Three-foot swells ain’t nothing, and it’s a beautiful clear day.
+3-foot swells ain’t nothing, and it’s a beautiful clear day.
 Great for cruising.

 After an hour or so, things cleared up a bit, although there still was a wall ahead of us on the horizon.
 Maybe we’ll be okay after all.
 Halifax is just a couple of hours away.
-Then bam.
-Socked in again, this time even worse.
-As we approached the Halifax Traffic Separation Zone, we could hear the Halifax Harbor Traffic Controller directing cruise ships and tankers and pilot ships and other commercial vessels up and down the harbor entrance.
+Then instantly socked in again, this time even worse.
+As we approached the Halifax Traffic Separation Zone, we could hear the Halifax Harbor Traffic Controller frantically directing cruise ships and tankers and pilot ships and other commercial vessels up and down the blind harbor.
 This is one of the busiest ports in the world.
-We need to cut across, but AIS and radar are poor substitutes for actually seeing the 951-foot Caribbean Princess approaching on a collision-course at sixteen knots.
+We need to cut across, but AIS and radar are poor substitutes for actually seeing the 951-foot Caribbean Princess approaching on a collision-course at 16 knots.

 Amazingly, just as we started into what felt like a blindfolded game of Frogger, the fog lifted like the Red Sea parting for the Israelites.
 There comes the Nova Pilot, with plenty of time to avoid her.
 Let’s just get to the marina and get settled before the fog returns.